redema/silverstripe-patchwork/README.md

 ## Installation Instructions

  * Place this directory in the root of your SilverStripe installation.
-Make sure that the folder is named "patchwork" if you are planning to run the unit tests.
+Make sure that the folder is named "patchwork".

  * Visit http://www.yoursite.example.com/dev/build?flush=all to rebuild the
    manifest and database.